How to cook dried beans in the instant pot, slow cooker or on the stove

 - Let the beans cool in their cooking water and then serve.

-All of the times below are on high pressure.
+All of the times below are on high pressure with a quick release.

 - Black beans – 6-8 minutes